gabemgem/arc-dsl/README.md

 ## DISTANCE.PY

 This file defines a helper function, `distance()` that calculates the distance between two grids as a function of pixel matching, overall color matching, grid size matching, and foreground object matching.
 It can be used, for example, in an RL method of creating ARC solutions.

+## AMMONOID Jupyter Notebooks

+These are the submission notebooks for the Kaggle ARC competition.

+## AMMONOID Finetuning

+This script is used for finetuning a Llama 3.1 8B model.

+## RUN_SCRIPT.SH

+This script iteratively calls the finetuning script with different input datasets.
+Calling the finetuning script iteratively with smaller input datasets makes the finetuning process much less memory intensive.

+## CREATE_FULL_MODEL.PY

+Creates a full model from the adapter model created by the finetuning script.
+A full model is needed because the Kaggle submission environment does not have access to the internet to download the rest of the model.